Google 'giant panda' on your phone - and a really cool thing happens

 Cute, right?
 And even better when you see (and hear) the animated version.

+Another one we’re aware of is ‘sharks’ (it only works with the plural), which produces (just one) swimming shark.
+It’s particularly cool if you place it above the top of your phone because then you just see the sinister shadow it casts below.

-This only works on mobile devices, not desktop computers, presumably because the feature is aimed primarily at children and younger people who do most of their Googling on their phones (and don’t we all these days, anyway).
+The feature only works on mobile devices, not desktop computers, presumably because it’s aimed primarily at children and younger people who do most of their Googling on their phones (and don’t we all these days, anyway).

 It’s just as much fun for adults, though.
-And there are no doubt numerous other animated animals, and more, waiting to be found.
+And there are likely numerous other animated animals, and more, waiting to be found.

 Gotta catch ’em all!